loganmj/combat-calculator/Docs/Math.md

 $$q^k = (1-p)^k$$

+where
+- $p$ is the probability of success in any one trial
+- $k$ is the total number of trials
+- all values of $p$ are equal

 If the success case is a result of 3+ (and therefore the fail case is rolling a 1 or a 2), and the die is rolled five times, the probability that the die will *fail* all five times is calculated as:

 $$\left(\frac{2}{6}\right)^5 = \left(\frac{1}{3}\right)^5 = \frac{1}{243} = 0.0041$$